 With Close, you can automate email and call tasks to re-engage cold leads and lost opportunities, ultimately increasing revenue.

 In addition, Close’s SMS features are similar to the caller app.
-It integrates with Gmail, Outlook, and other email providers, allowing you to synchronize your inbox and receive messages in-app.
+It integrates with Gmail, Outlook, and other email apps, allowing you to synchronize your inbox and receive messages in-app.
 You can also record your history of conversations with clients using the timeline tracking tool.
 Additionally, the SMS tool allows you to send bulk messages to multiple clients and respond to synced messages.

-8. FreshSales
+9. FreshSales

 Founded: 2010